-Mechanic and repairer helpers help experienced mechanics with less skilled tasks.
+Mechanic and repairer helpers help experienced mechanics complete maintenance tasks.

-Helpers assist mechanics with the repair of cars and industrial machinery.
-They also help repairers of electrical and electronic equipment.
-Helpers' jobs are entry-level jobs.
-They assist with repair tasks that do not require the skill of trained mechanics.
+Helpers assist mechanics to repair cars and industrial machinery.
+They also help mechanics who repair electrical and electronic equipment.

 Helpers prepare work stations so that mechanics and repairers can do their work.
 They transfer tools, parts, and supplies to and from work stations.
 They position vehicles, machinery, and equipment that need to be repaired.
 For example, they might raise a car on a hydraulic lift.

 Helpers also examine and test equipment and parts to find defects or to be sure they work properly.

 Mechanic helpers take apart equipment that is not working properly.
 This may require that they disconnect wiring or tubing.
 Helpers sometimes hold or pass parts or tools to other workers.

 After repairs are complete, mechanic helpers may put the equipment back together.
 In addition, they clean work areas and clean and lubricate tools.